€57,48 €47,50 excl. VAT

 General information

 Dopamine is a so-called neurotransmitter.
-Many important physiological functions are mediated by dopamine and its binding on the five different receptors.
-The dopamine receptor type 4 (DRD4) gene is scientifically proven to influence the racing performance of pigeons, making it a useful performance marker.
+Many important physiological functions are mediated by dopamine and its receptors.
+The dopamine receptor type 4 (DRD4) gene has been scientifically proven to influence the racing performance of pigeons, making it a useful performance marker.

 Clinical features